Fractional CMO Rates, Cost & Pricing

 Time Commitment

 10 hours per month vs. 40 hours per month is a very different engagement.
-Scope drives cost more than any other factor — define it precisely before you negotiate a rate.
+Scope drives cost more than any other factor, so define it precisely before you negotiate a rate.

 Company Stage

 Seed-stage companies get advisory-level retainers.
-Series C+ companies need a CMO who acts like a full-time executive — the demands, accountability, and rate all reflect that.
+Series C+ companies need a CMO who acts like a full-time executive, and the demands, accountability, and rate all reflect that.

 Engagement Length